Tree Memory Networks for Modelling Long-term Temporal Dependencies: Tree Memory Network (TMN) Model

 \section{Tree Memory Network (TMN) Model}

-In this work, we are motivated by the exemplary results that were achieved from a tree structure for the task of discriminative dictionary learning from trajectories in \cite{our_Soccer}.
-In contrast to mapping all the historic data with a shallow layer of recurrent memory cells, we hierarchically map the memory with a bottom up tree structure where all the historical states are represented in the bottom layer of the tree and we go up the hierarchy concatenating the most significant features in order to generate the output at a particular time step.
-Furthermore, rather than stacking individual recurrent layers (such as in \cite{HierarchicalLatentVariable,hierarchicalAutoencoder}), we utilise a Tree-LSTM structure as it focusses only on the historical information from its two neighbours.
-Therefore it can be seen as passing out significant features from two temporally adjacent neighbours to the upper layer.
+In this work, we are motivated by the exemplary results that were achieved from a tree structure for the task of discriminative dictionary learning from trajectories in \cite{fernando2015discovering}.
+In contrast to mapping all the historic data with a shallow layer of recurrent memory cells, we hierarchically map the memory with a bottom up tree structure where all historic states are represented in the bottom layer of the tree, and as we progress up the hierarchy we concatenate the most significant features in order to generate the output at a particular time step.
+Furthermore, rather than stacking individual recurrent layers such as in \citep{HierarchicalLatentVariable,hierarchicalAutoencoder,gammulle2017two}, we utilise a Tree-LSTM structure as it focusses only on the historical information from its two neighbours.
+Therefore it can be seen as propagating significant features from two temporally adjacent neighbours to the upper layer.